fanlia/daisyui-rag/README.md

-# daisyui-rag
-try to rag with daisyui
+daisyui is a css lib to build web daisyui version is 5.0.9 daisyui has compoennts: toggle, button